bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    In ``public World(int width, int height)`` what are ``width`` and ``height``?

-.. mchoice:: mcq_actual_params
+.. mchoice:: mcq_arguments
    :practice: T
    :answer_a: objects
    :answer_b: classes
-   :answer_c: formal parameters
+   :answer_c: parameters
    :answer_d: arguments
    :correct: d
    :feedback_a: Objects have attributes and behavior.
    :feedback_b: A class defines the data and behavior for all objects of that type.
-   :feedback_c: A formal parameter is in the constructor's signature.
+   :feedback_c: A parameter is in the constructor's signature.
    :feedback_d: An argument is the value that is passed into the constructor.

    In ``new World(150, 200)`` what are ``150`` and ``200``?